 Bonci

-Bonci Pizza Selection
+Bonci Pizza Selection in Rome

 Some readers might recognise Bonci from its appearance on TV programmes.
 The scissor-cut squares of pizza are served by the slice and made with fresh, seasonal ingredients designed for quick consumption.
 It’s quite an interesting experience which attracts tourists and locals by the hordes.
 This pizzeria is 10-minutes’ walk from the Vatican.
 During the visit, you’ve to take a number and wait to be called upon, making it an ideal post-Vatican Museum fix.